oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * SHOULD respond with ‘Rule number currently in use’ in the status text.
     * MAY respond with the 500 status code.

-### 2.3.3 ‘Query’
+### 2.3.3 Query
 The valid target type, associated specifiers, and options are summarized in section 2.3.3.1.
 Sample commands are presented in Annex C.

-#### 2.3.3.1 ‘Query features’
+#### 2.3.3.1 Query features
 The ‘query openc2’ command MUST be implemented in accordance with Version 1.0 of the OpenC2 language specification.

-### 2.3.4 ‘Delete’
+### 2.3.4 Delete
 The slpf:rule_number is the only valid target type for the delete action.
 The associated specifiers, and options are summarized in section 2.3.4.1.
 Sample commands are presented in Annex C.

-#### 2.3.4.1 ‘delete slpf:rule_number’
+#### 2.3.4.1 delete slpf:rule_number
 The ‘delete slpf:rule_number’ command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the ‘delete slpf:rule_number’ command is OPTIONAL.
-Products that choose to implement the ‘delete slpf:rule_number’  command MUST implement the slpf:rule_number target type described in section 2.1.2.1.
+Products that choose to implement the ‘delete slpf:rule_number’  command MUST implement the slpf:rule_number target type described in [Section 2.1.2.2](#2.1.2.2-slpf-targets).

 Products that send the ‘delete slpf:rule_number’ command: